Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-\textbf{Improvements of Masked Collaborative Contrast.} We provide quantitative results of CAM and Segmentation on the VOC 2012 \emph{train} and \emph{val} set in Table \ref{table:ablation}.
-Our baseline model consists of a classifier after the transformer encoder along with an auxiliary classifier from the intermediate layer, a token affinity learning module, a decoder for segmentation and a regularization term.
-Compared with the baseline model, MCC module brings a 4.4\% gain on the performance of the pseudo labels generated from CAM.
-These more accurate pseudo labels further lead to clear improvements on the segmentation performance.
-After applying CRF post-processing, the performance finally boosts to the 69.8\% mIoU on the \emph{val} set, which outperforms the baseline model by 2.3\%.
+\textbf{Improvements of Masked Collaborative Contrast.} We provide quantitative results of CAM and Segmentation on the PASCAL VOC \emph{train} and \emph{val} set in Table \ref{table:ablation}.
+Our baseline model incorporates a classifier subsequent to the transformer encoder, an auxiliary classifier, derived from an intermediate layer, in conjunction with a decoder designated for segmentation.
+The introduction of a token affinity learning module, addressing the over-smoothing problem, results in a marked enhancement in performance relative to the baseline model.
+The incorporation of our proposed MCC module yields considerable enhancements in the segmentation performance, with gains exceeding 4.0\% within the training set and 2.0\% within the validation set.
+After applying CRF post-processing, the performance finally boosts to the 70.3\% mIoU on the \emph{val} set.

-\textbf{Mask Sampling Strategy.} During the random masking, the masking ratio and masking scale control the amount and the resolution of masked patches, respectively.
-Figure \ref{fig:abl_mask} shows the effects of different settings of these two factors.
-We set masking scale to 4 and masking ratio to 0.95 since this setting performs best on both CAM and semantic segmentation results.